cristianpb/cristianpb.github.io/_posts/2017-04-19-data-withings.md

 to days when I didn't have the watch, because I broke the bracelet a couple of times.
 Still it is very cheap to replace on ebay.

-## Activity time
+# Activity time

 Regarding the activity time.
 I have the information about the number of steps that I have done each day.
-A number of calories is calculated using this information.
+A number of calories and distance is calculated using this information.
 The watch doesn't have an altimeter so I don't have information about the elevation.

 ```r
 activities <- read.csv("input/activities.csv", header = TRUE, stringsAsFactors=F)